View the details of what is being done by clicking on each initative:

 Significant sections of the Department Manual have already been rewritten to meet these criteria.
 All new manual sections will be reviewed for compliance with the 5 Principles before they are published.
 The Professional Standards Section is also working to share this approach with the City Auditor’s office, the Office of Professional Accountability (OPA) Auditor, and the OPA Director in order to better address recommendations in their respective arenas.

 The ongoing monitoring of officers, and early intervention when problems arise, is a basic responsibility of department supervisors and managers.
 Our Early Intervention System (EIS) is being redesigned to focus on desired activities.
-Existing threshold “triggers” (such as the use of force, OPA complaints, and other factors) are being lowered and re-evaluated to ensure the system is used to increase the level of monitoring each employee receives, especially when engaged in frequent trigger activity.
-Arrest numbers, traffic enforcement activity, call response, and other information available via the Police Officer Productivity Report will enhance the positive side of this monitoring to reinforce desired behavior.
+We have reviewed existing threshold “triggers” (such as the use of force, OPA complaints, and other factors) used at SPD and at comparable police departments around the country.
+We are ensuring the system is used to increase the level of monitoring each employee receives, focusing on mentoring and coaching to improve employee performance as we enhance the positive side of this monitoring while reinforcing desired behavior through existing systems.
 We are:

-- Developing new EIS triggers in accordance with the Settlement Agreement.Updated 2/14/13
+- Refining EIS triggers in accordance with the Settlement AgreementUpdated 8/27/13

-- Ensuring that supervisors are advised monthly of early intervention “triggers” involving one of their employees.Updated 2/14/13
+- Ensuring that supervisors are advised monthly of early intervention “triggers” involving any of their employees.Updated 8/27/13

 We are committed to cutting edge strategies for crime fighting and crime control.
 As we undertake our review of the Neighborhood Policing Plan and review the recent Audit of SPD’s Crime Analysis Function we have an opportunity to develop a data-driven approach to deployment.
 This initiative puts SPD on the cutting edge of modern policing.
 SPD has established relationships with The University of Washington, Seattle University, and George Mason University to get this work started.
 We will: